Toddler Rejecting Mom? 5 Ways to Respond

 You can’t help but feel a little jealous.
 Okay, a lot jealous.

-What can you do to avoid the tension that you’re not your toddler’s favorite and build a fun relationship with her instead?
+What can you do when you’re not exactly his favorite?
 Take a look at these five powerful ways to respond.
 As these parents said about the article:

 1. Focus on playing